By Dennis Rainey

 Weak convictions result in conformity to the world.
 Compliance with the culture has cost Christians and their families their moral and spiritual distinctives and thus their influence for good.
 Compromise seems so safe, it doesn’t ruffle feathers, it fits in with the culture.
 But it’s the beginning of a long, slow slide of a person, a family, and ultimately the culture into very dark places.

 We are all tempted to conform to the culture and drop our standards in various ways.
-The list could be very long, but here’s a twitter version of some of the examples of conformity I see in my own life and others:
+Here are some examples of conformity I see in my own life and others:

-· We don’t wake up thinking about how we can walk with God, get to know Him, and share His fame with others.
-Ps 145
+We don’t wake up thinking about how we can walk with God, get to know Him, and share His fame with others (Psalm 145).

-· We complain about “politics” and don’t pray for our country.
-II Chronicles 7:14.
-My friend Al Mohler recently said, “If now is not the time to pray for our country, then when would it be time?”
+We complain about “politics” and don’t pray for our country (2 Chronicles 7:14).
+Al Mohler recently said, “If now is not the time to pray for our country, then when would it be time?”

 Jesus challenges us to be “salt and light” to the world.
 As Matthew 5:13 tells us, “You are the salt of the earth, but if salt has lost its taste, how shall its saltiness be restored?
 It is no longer good for anything except to be thrown out and trampled under people’s feet.”